ruslo/CGold/docs/tutorials/variables/cache.rst

 No scope
 ========

-Unlike regular CMake variables cache variables have no scope and is set globally:
+Unlike regular variables CMake cache variables have no scope and are set globally:

 .. literalinclude:: /examples/usage-of-variables/cache-no-scope/CMakeLists.txt
   :language: cmake